Xunnamius/black-flag/README.md

   Therefore, this is effectively a non-issue with proper declarative use of Black Flag.

-- Though it would be trivial, yargs [middleware][37] isn't supported since the functionality is mostly covered by configuration hooks ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.
+- Yargs [middleware][37] isn't supported since the functionality is mostly covered by configuration hooks ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.

   If you have a yargs middleware function you want run with a specific command, pass it to `yargs::middleware` via that command's [`builder`][7] function.
 If